 Transition from School to Adult Life

-SPAN’s Transition from School to Adult Life project will provide information, training and technical assistance for youth, their families and professionals in order to support informed and effective transition from school to adult life for youth with disabilities.
+Providing information, training, and technical assistance for youth, their families, and professionals in order to support informed and effective transition from school to adult life for youth with disabilities

 - Assistance for youth with disabilities aged 14 through 21: Information on rights, roles responsibilities and requirements regarding transition services under federal disability laws and New Jersey State Special Education code.

 - Workshops and publications on best practices in transition planning and strategies for improving student outcomes during high school and beyond.

 - Technical assistance for students with Individualized Education Plans or 504 accommodation plans.